 - Study/work sequence (found on the “Co-op” tab)

-- Unofficial grade report (found in the “Documents” tab; check that grades are accurate)
+- Unofficial grade report (found in the “Documents” tab and updated each night through the Registrar’s Office; check that grades are accurate)

 - Co-op student record (previous co-op job titles/employers, evaluations, etc.)